 Coconut oil is often the soap maker’s first choice oil as it creates a lovely hard white soap.
 I love the smell of coconut, I use it often and I have a great coconut oil soap recipe to share with you using the cold process method.

-First I want to say that although many soap makers are happy to make a batch of homemade soap using only coconut oil I sometimes I find it a little drying, so this time I’ve mixed it with shortening/vegetable oil to balance this out.
+First I want to say that although many soap makers are happy to make a batch of soap using only coconut oil I sometimes find it a little drying, so this time I’ve mixed it with shortening/vegetable oil to balance this out.

-This is a 2 layer coconut oil soap recipe that takes a little more effort than some of my other homemade soaps but it smells and looks divine so I think it is worth it 😉
+The result is a very nice hard soap with large bubbles which is particularly beneficial for anyone with oily skin.
+This is a 2 layer coconut oil soap recipe that takes a little more effort than some of my other soaps but it smells and looks divine so I think it is worth it 😉

-Ingredients For The White layer:
+Ingredients For The White layer

 - 330g Coconut oil